-Name and Position Background Board Group Audit Committee Group Remuneration Committee Council of Governors 17 meetings in total 5 meetings in total 6 meetings in total 7 meetings in total Executive Direct Trudie Davies, Chief Executive Trudie joined the Trust in March 2023 from Mid Yorkshire Hospitals NHS Trust where she had held the role of Deputy Chief Executive and Chief Operating Officer.
+Name and Position Background Board Group Audit Committee Group Remuneration Committee Council of Governors 17 meetings in total 5 meetings in total 6 meetings in total 7 meetings in total Executive Direct ors Trudie Davies, Chief Executive Trudie joined the Trust in March 2023 from Mid Yorkshire Hospitals NHS Trust where she had held the role of Deputy Chief Executive and Chief Operating Officer.
 Originally training as a nurse, Trudie has significant operational management experience and system leadership experience.
 16 of 17 N/a 6 out of 6 3 of 4 Dr Gillian Findley, Deputy Chief Executive / Chief Nurse and Professional Lead for Midwifery and AHPs Gill trained as a Registered General Nurse and a Registered Sick Children's Nurse at Great Ormond Street in London.
 Since qualifying Gill has held various clinical, managerial and Board-level positions in both providers and commissioners.
 17 of 17 4 of 5 N/a 4 of 4

-Name and Background Board Group Group Council of Position Audit Remuneration Governors Committee Committee 17 meetings in total 5 meetings in total 6 meetings in total 7 meetings in total Joanne Halliwell, Chief Operating Officer (interim from September 2023 and substantively appointed from November 2023) Joanne Halliwell is a registered general nurse with a wealth of experience in various operational and leadership roles.
+Name and Position Background Board Group Audit Committee Group Remuneration Committee Council of Governors 17 meetings in total 5 meetings in total 6 meetings in total 7 meetings in total Joanne Halliwell, Chief Operating Officer (interim from September 2023 and substantively appointed from November 2023) Joanne Halliwell is a registered general nurse with a wealth of experience in various operational and leadership roles.
 She previously held the position of Director of Operations (Medicine) at the Trust from June to September 2023.
 Prior to this, she worked at Mid Yorkshire Hospitals NHS Trust, where she held several key positions including Deputy Chief Operating Officer and a number of Director level positions.
-10 of 12 N/a N/a 3 of 3 Kris Mackenzie, Group Director of Finance and Digital positions.Kris joined the Trust in 2018as Assistant Director ofFinance, having previouslyheld the position of SeniorFinance Lead at NHSImprovement.
-Kris becameDeputy Director of Finance in2019, was Acting GroupDirector of Finance duringthe 2021/22 financial yearand substantively appointedto the role in September2022.
+10 of 12 N/a N/a 3 of 3 Kris Mackenzie, Group Director of Finance and Digital Kris joined the Trust in 2018 as Assistant Director of Finance, having previously held the position of Senior Finance Lead at NHS Improvement.
+Kris became Deputy Director of Finance in 2019, was Acting Group Director of Finance during the 2021/22 financial year and substantively appointed to the role in September 2022.
 17 of 17 5 of 5 N/a 3 of 4 Amanda Venner, Director of People and Organisational Development (interim from July 2023 and substantively appointed from November 2023) Amanda Venner is a Chartered CIPD professional.
 Previously, she held the position of Deputy Director of People and Organisational Development at the Trust, where she was the senior operational lead for the function, overseeing the full range of services.
 Prior to this role, Amanda held senior workforce positions in the ICS and at Cumbria, Northumberland, Tyne and Wear NHS Foundation Trust, 13 of 15 N/a 3 out of 4 2 of 3 Joanne Baxter, Chief Operating Officer (retired Joanne joined the Trust in June 2020 as the Chief Operating Officer.
 She is an experienced Executive Director having worked at Executive level since 2013 1 of 4 N/a N/a 1 of 1